 Ukrainian stuffed cabbage is known as holubtsi, which literally means "little pigeons."
 Fillings vary widely and can be meatless or contain any combination of meats, vegetables, and grains.
 The wrapper can variously be cabbage, beet, lettuce or spinach leaves, and even grape leaves in the grape-growing regions of Ukraine.
 The cooking liquid varies by region and family and can include broth, tomato juice, and sour cream.
-I've used a potato-buckwheat filling in this Ukrainian holubtsi recipe.
+We've used a potato-buckwheat filling in this Ukrainian holubtsi recipe.